 Housing costs in Odenton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Odenton is a decidedly white-collar town, with fully 90.45% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Odenton is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Odenton who work in office and administrative support (14.42%), management occupations (13.27%), and business and financial occupations (8.93%).
+Odenton is a decidedly white-collar town, with fully 90.03% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Odenton is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Odenton who work in management occupations (14.80%), office and administrative support (13.09%), and computer science and math (9.89%).

 Also of interest is that Odenton has more people living here who work in computers and math than 95% of the places in the US.